Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Optimal embedding dimension of moment-injective functions

 \end{proof}

-\subsection{T-systems}
+\subsection{T-Systems}

-We now show how to achieve moment injectivity in the space of one dimensional measures $\MnR$.
-Recall that in this space our bound on the embedding dimension of moment injective continuous functions is $2n=n(d+1)$, and the embedding dimension our technique gives us would be $4n+1$.
-We show that the moments of $2n$ functions which form a `T-system' (which we will now define) are injective.
+We now show how to achieve moment injectivity on $\MnR$ with an \emph{optimal} embedding dimension.
+Recall from \cref{tab:results} that for this space, our lower bound on the embedding dimension of continuous moment-injective functions is $2n$, whereas the embedding dimension of the MLPs constructed using our technique is $4n+1$.
+We shall now show that this gap can be closed, using the moments of $2n$ functions that form a \emph{T-system}, which we now define.